SpektraSystems/openshift-container-platform/docs/Lab 02: Deploying-OpenShift-cluster-using-ARM-templates.md

 ```
 <img src="../images/32store_key.jpg"/>

-## Exercise 02: Deploy Openshift Cluster using ARM Template
+## Exercise 02: Deploy OpenShift Cluster using ARM Template
-In this exercise, you will deploy the **Openshift cluster** on Azure using ARM Template.
+In this exercise, you will deploy the **OpenShift cluster** on Azure using ARM Template.

 1. Now **click** on **Deploy to Azure** button and you will be redirected to the azure portal.
 If prompted **login** with the Microsoft Azure credentials you received via email.